Character sheet for Terminator 3: Rise of the Machines.

 - Reassigned to Antarctica: He has gone from cruelly running a mental health hospital to being a post-trauma counselor for the sheriff's department.

-- Screw This, I'm Outta Here!: Once he spots that all too familiar heavily armed badass in leather, the doctor rather wisely decides to make himself scarce.
+- Screw This, I'm Outta Here: Once he spots that all too familiar heavily armed badass in leather, the doctor rather wisely decides to make himself scarce.
+Whether or not he survives the nuclear bombings Skynet launched across the Earth isn't confirmed.

 - Took a Level in Kindness: In sharp contrast to the last time we saw him, Silberman has become much more humble and kind; he's sympathetic to Kate, sits down with her, and sincerely tries to comfort her.